AzazelXXI/unitydesk/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please reach out to the CSA Hello team at csa.vn.agency@csaapp.com
+For any inquiries, please reach out to my email at [trunghoang1124@gmail.com]